Last Updated on July 25, 2021 by Rat Race Running

 Going back to the previous example, Investor 1 continuously bought a downtrend stock, while Investor 2 waits for the opportunity to buy a stock.

-Due to his continuous buying strategy regardless of price, it will take some time before his investment gains again.
+Due to his continuous buying strategy regardless of price, will take some time before his investment gains again.

 Investor 2 does not buy relatively expensive stocks.
 Instead, he accumulates his buying power to buy stocks that have higher growth potential.